scottsanett/M5510-4K-High-Sierra-Installation/README.md

 ## The Current Status:
 ### Working:
 * Built-in speakers, ALCPlugFix needed for a functional headphone jack.
-* Samsung SM951 works out of the box, no NVME kext needed.
+* Samsung SM951 works out of the box, no NVMe kext needed.
 (Now I'm using Toshiba XG3 with 4K sector)
 * Intel HD530 with 4K display
 * Typc-C plug (not very stable)
+* Battery status (charge status, percentage)
+* FakeSMC sensors, also Activity Monitor doesn't crash anymore at Energy tab
 * Brightness slider && tuning
 * HWP, with CPU frequency as low as 900MHz.